toddmeinershagen/cert-azure-solutions-architect-expert/az300-calendar.md

 - [ ] Implement multi factor authentication
 - [ ] Manage role-based access control

+### Develop for the cloud and for Azure storage (15-20%)
+- [ ] Configure a message-based integration architecture
+- [ ] Develop for autoscaling
+- [ ] Develop solutions that use Cosmos DB storage
+- [ ] Develop solutions that use a relational database

 ### Create and deploy apps (5-10%)
 - [ ] Create web apps by using PaaS
 - [ ] Design and develop apps that run in containers